oscarhealth/graphql-mock-factory/README.md

 </details>

 <details>
-  <summary>List items can customized with an optional function</summary>
+  <summary>List items can be customized with an optional function</summary>
   <p>

   ```js